Visa France

 Visa to immigrate to France

-Visamundia specialist in administrative travel formalities, works with the best partners to meet your every need.
-The Majorelle law firm assists companies and foreign talent with their immigration projects in France.
+Visamundi, a specialist in administrative travel formalities, works with the best partners to meet your every need.
+Our partner law firms assist the companies And foreign talents in their plans to immigrate to France.

-• Which residence permit or work permit to obtain, depending on the type of profile and the assignment?
+• Which residence permit or work permit to obtain, depending on the type of profile and the type of assignment?

-• Are there any specific requirements for different professions(startups, models, researchers, athletes, etc.)?
+• Are there any specific requirements for different trades (startupersmodels, researchers, athletes, etc.)?

-• How has the Brexit complicated the transfer of people between France and the UK?
+• How can Brexit made the transfer of people between France and the UK more complex?

-• What is the "Republican integration course"?
+• What is therepublican integration program" ?
 Is a medical examination compulsory?

 • What risks does a company run if it hires an employee without a valid work permit?

-Our partner lawyers will support you before, during and after your periods of professional mobility and your private immigration projects: from the project, to your arrival and obtaining your residence permit, or even your French nationality.
+Our partner lawyers can help you before, during and after your periods of professional mobility and your private immigration projects: from the project, to arrival and obtaining your residence permit, or even your French nationality.

 International mobility